 PM: If I’m an artist, teaching is my art.
 Even before discovering improv I was teaching whatever I knew.
 In college I taught programming to inner-city kids as a way to get them excited about algebra.
 Algebra is the number one indicator of financial success: the kids that don’t get it drop-out and the kids that do get it escape from poverty.
 We made algebra cool by coding up rocket-ships and Tetris.

 Improv is the algebra of your social life.
 If you learn to relax and find the funny in any moment, the reward is social freedom.
 If you stay up-tight and in your head you’re stuck on the path someone else made for you.
 It’s simple.
 That’s why level 1 changes lives.

 Level 1?
 That’s your improv course?

 PM: Yes, it’s 8-weeks and we take beginner’s from no experience to running their own show.
 There’s nothing else like it.
 The friendships are deep, the shows are a blast and the change in mindset is miraculous.
 It’s my passion.

 What kinds of students attend classes?

 Generally the 20-39 range: Programmers, managers, students, a few artists and serious actors.
 There’s always someone older in each group and they balance the group out with experience and wisdom.
 I’ve also taught in high schools, corporations, even prisons.
 The techniques work with everyone.

 Improv is the core of what we do but there’s a rotating series of other classes, including Public Speaking, Social Confidence, Authoritative Presence for Women, How to organize Events, Emotional Management and Self-Care.

 Tuesday Improv Drop-ins and monthly shows are just part of Red Ball Theater’s ever-growing roster of events.
 Each class is designed to show a part of yourself you’re blocking and unleash the creativity and confidence behind it.
-For full events see Facebook and for mail-list sign up through the website.
+For full events see Facebook.